 - Virginie Clavel, MD: During her fellowship, Dr. Clavel spent her time at the Mirabalais University Hospital site, working in conjunction with Zanmi Lasante/Partners in Health (Mirebalais, Haiti).
 She focused her work primarily on neonatal intensive care and resident teaching.
 She conducted a study using the Pediatric Early Warning Score in the pediatric ward.
 She is currently a staff physician at Montreal Children’s Hospital.

-- Chiquita Palha de Sousa, MD: Dr. de Sousa spent her global clinical time at Kirehe District Hospital, Inshuti Mu Buzima/Partners in Health in Rwanda.
+- Chiquita Palha de Sousa, MD, MPH: Dr. de Sousa spent her global clinical time at Kirehe District Hospital, Inshuti Mu Buzima/Partners in Health in Rwanda.
 She provided neonatal pediatric care and provided trainings to the local clinic staff on malnutrition, resuscitation, and neonatology.
 Her scholarly project was on “Promoting Breast Feeding in the Neonatal Care Unit and Strengthening Linkage to Care after Discharge.”